 Twitter’s greatest power, once you have developed a twitter tone, a good following – and you have figured out how to provide your followers with valuable, engaging content – is its ability to communicate quickly to large numbers of people.

-Twitter is a great tool for crisis communications, for extending customer service online, and above all, a great tool for building brand personality and credibility.
+Twitter is a great tool for crisis communications, live event, or CRM, for extending customer service online, and above all, a great tool for building brand personality and credibility.

 Not a place for pushed out marketing messages, Twitter allows you to communicate and engage with your target audiences.
 Use twitter to draw attention to other places where your brand lives such as a company website, or Blog, or even your company Facebook page where there is more room for expanded messages.

 You will need time and resources to set up and manage a good twitter account, and not having a Twitter strategy will certainly lead to poor ROI and possibly some mishaps along the way.

 • Make sure your Twitter handle – your Twitter name – mine is @Alicia_Whalen_ is reflective of your brand, and ensure the bio is more personalized to the Tweeter

 • Pick the right image for your profile pic.
 This becomes how other Tweeter’s will recognize you in the newsfeed.
 Brands should use Logo’s.

 • Be strategic when developing your tone – be conversational and add value to the ecosystem